Jansu1/Cold_Email_Generator/README.md

-📧 Cold Mail Generator
-Cold email generator using Llama3.1 LLM, Langchain, Chromadb, and Streamlit.
+📧 Cold Mail Generator using Llama3.1 LLM, Langchain, Chromadb, and Streamlit.

 Cold email generator using Groq, Langchain, and Streamlit.
 It allows users to input the URL of a company's careers page.
 The tool then extracts job listings from that page and generates personalized cold emails.
 These emails include relevant portfolio links sourced from a vector database, based on the specific job descriptions.